A categorification of Grassmannian cluster algebras: Describing the category

 \begin{remark} As in Remark~\ref{rem:Rcomp}, we may regard $\Ah$ as the completion of $\Ab$ in several ways: either as a $\Zb$-module, or with respect to the ideal $(t)\sub \Ab$, since $t$ is central, or with respect to the arrow ideal $(x,y)\sub \Ab$, since $(x,y)^n \sub (t) \sub (x,y)$.
 Hence we may also present $\Ah$ as a quotient of the complete path algebra $\widehat{\k Q}$ by the ideal generated by the relations $xy-yx$ and $x^k-y^{n-k}$. \end{remark}

+An immediate consequence of this description (for $A=\Ab$ or $\Ah$) is that, for each vertex $j\in Q_0$, there is an idempotent $e_j\in A$ and a corresponding indecomposable projective (left) module $P_j=Ae_j$.
+In the case $A=\Ah$, knowing Krull-Schimidt means that this is a complete list of (non-isomorphic) indecomposable projectives.

-A first consequence of this description is that one sees explicitly that the algebra $A$ (either $\Ab$ or $\Ah$) has $n$ indecomposable projective modules $P_k=Ae_k$, corresponding to the vertex idempotents $e_k\in A$, for $k\in Q_0$.
-Note: our convention is that representations of the quiver correspond to left $A$-modules.
-Right $A$-modules are representations of the opposite quiver.
+Note that our convention is that representations of the quiver correspond to left $A$-modules.
+Right $A$-modules, i.e. left $A\op$-modules, are representations of the opposite quiver.
+There are also indecomposable projective right modules $e_jA$.

 \begin{definition} For any $A$-module $M$ we can define its \emph{rank}

 noting that $A\otimes_Z K\isom M_n\bigl( K\bigr)$, by \eqref{eq:order}, which is a simple algebra. \end{definition}